strategicdata/pmhc-mds-spec/doc/reserved-tags.rst

 How to apply the tag in the PMHC MDS Data Entry interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The bushfire response tag is denoted !br20.
+The bushfire response tag is available for use on an episode record and is denoted !br20.

 There are two ways to apply the tag through the PMHC MDS data entry interface: